"Where music meets community."

-The Reno Wind Symphony performs four to six concerts a year at Nightingale Concert Hall on the campus of the University of Nevada.
+The Reno Wind Symphony performs five to seven concerts a year, most of which are held at Nightingale Concert Hall on the campus of the University of Nevada.
 Concerts are a mixture of contemporary, classical, and popular works for wind ensemble or symphonic band.

 In January 2006, the Reno Wind Symphony was founded by Dr. A. G. “Mack” McGrannahan III, Director of Bands Emeritus/Professor of Music Emeritus at the University of Nevada, who serves as Conductor and Artistic Advisor.
-The group is comprised of 66 musicians from our community, many with day jobs, who come together to rehearse each week with the same belief that drives them.
-The belief that music and the arts improve the quality of their life and the lives of our community members.
+The group is comprised of +/- 70 musicians from our community, most with a diverse array of day jobs, who come together to rehearse each week with the collective belief that music and the arts improve the quality of their life and the lives of our community members.